Terms and Conditions

 Pre-ordering Comics - Our Policy

-Due to the nature of pre-ordering comics we have a strict no-returns policy unless your item is either damaged or lost in transit.
-If you are pre-order comics 2 months in advance or are ordering high ratio variants, we will only take cancellations - via email or phone call - 48 hours after you have placed the order.
+Due to the nature of pre-ordering comics or other pre-order items we have a strict no-returns policy unless your item is either damaged or lost in transit.
+If you are pre-ordering comics/other items 2 months in advance or are ordering high ratio variants, we will only take cancellations - via email or phone call - 48 hours after you have placed the order.

-Higher ratio variants are sent in 9.4 NM or better condition and are checked over by three members of staff before dispatch.
-These higher ratio (1:50 and above ratios, including 1:100, 1:200, 1:500, 1:1000) are sent in rigid plastic top-loaders via a 2/3 day courier worldwide.
+Higher ratio variants are sent in 9.2 NM or better condition and are checked over by three members of staff before dispatch.
 WE DO NOT GUARANTEE CGC GRADES of 9.6 or ABOVE.
 Please see grading terminology of comics as per OVERSTREET.
 Once again you can see these grades below.

 If you are pre-ordering comics, trade paperbacks or graphic novels, our supplier Diamond Comics has CAUTION codes that you should be aware of before ordering.
 Some items, even though are due in 2 months maybe be an advance solicitation due to manufacturing, printing and other such delays.
 These CAUTION CODES are below.